Norovirus: Transmission

 In one outbreak at an international scout jamboree in the Netherlands, each person with gastroenteritis infected an average of 14 people before increased hygiene measures were put in place.
 Even after these new measures were enacted, an ill person still infected an average of 2.1 other people.
 A US Centers for Disease Control and Prevention (CDC) study of 11 outbreaks in New York State lists the suspected mode of transmission as person-to-person in seven outbreaks, foodborne in two, waterborne in one, and one unknown.
 The source of waterborne outbreaks may include water from municipal supplies, wells, recreational lakes, swimming pools, and ice machines.

 Shellfish and salad ingredients are the foods most often implicated in norovirus outbreaks.
 Ingestion of shellfish that has not been sufficiently heated – under 75 C – poses a high risk for norovirus infection.
 Foods other than shellfish may be contaminated by infected food handlers.
 Many norovirus outbreaks have been traced to food that was handled by only one infected person.

-From March and August 2017, in Quebec, Canada, there was an outbreak of norovirus that sickened more than 700 people.
+From March to August 2017, in Quebec, Canada, there was an outbreak of norovirus that sickened more than 700 people.
 According to an investigation by Canada's CFIA Food Control Agency, the culprit was frozen raspberries imported from Harbin Gaotai Food Co Ltd, a Chinese supplier.
 Canadian authorities subsequently issued a recall on raspberry products from Harbin Gaotai.

 According to the CDC, there was a surge in norovirus cases on thirteen cruise ships in 2023, which marks the highest number of outbreaks since 2012.